dullroar/miki/README.rst

 Now decide to go to the top of the wiki
 (or anywhere in between, if you like).

-I'll go to a page in ``TopicA``.
+I'll go to a page in ``ExampleTopic/TopicA``.
-There's no purely navigational link on the page, and specifically no link to the top.
+There's no purely navigational link on the page, and specifically no link to the top of the wiki.

 You could repeatedly click the back button, and depending on the route you took to get to this file,